 “Internet tags” (such as single-pixel GIFs, clear GIFs, invisible GIFs, and 1-by-1 GIFs) are smaller than cookies and tell a website server information such as the IP address and browser type related to the visitor’s computer.
 Although we currently do not intend to do so, we may use Internet tags on our Website.

 A Facebook pixel is code that is placed on websites.
 It allows us to track conversions from Facebook ads, optimize ads based on collected data, and build targeted audiences for marketing for visitors who have already taken action on our Website.
 Our Website uses Facebook pixels.

 About Log Files

 “Navigational data” (“log files,” “server logs,” and “clickstream” data) are used for system management, to improve the content of a website, market research purposes, and to communicate information to visitors.
 Our Website uses navigational data.

 We take reasonable steps to protect your personally identifiable information as you transmit your information from your computer to Beanstox and to protect such information from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
 You should keep in mind that no Internet transmission is ever 100 percent secure or error-free.
 In particular, e-mail sent to or from our Website may not be secure, and you should therefore take special care in deciding what information you send to us via e-mail.
-Moreover, where you use passwords, ID numbers, or other special access features on our Website, it is your responsibility to safeguard them.
+Moreover, where you use passwords, ID numbers, or other special access features for access to the Beanstox App or to our Website, it is your responsibility to safeguard them.
 Within Beanstox, access to information about you is restricted to those employees who need to know the information.
 We maintain physical, electronic and procedural safeguards to protect your Personal Information.
 Our employees are trained to follow our procedures to protect your privacy and are instructed to access information about you only when they have a business reason to obtain it.